Biff Rose: Music

 A young Bruce Springsteen opened up for Biff Rose at Max's Kansas City in February 1973.
 In attendance that evening was David Bowie who had gone specifically to see Biff.

 Rose's songs have been recorded by John Denver, Vetiver (band) and Pat Boone.
 Cat Stevens counts Rose as an influence.

 Racist Statements

 In October 2017, Indy Week pointed out that Rose's website contained "blatantly racist and anti-Semitic material."
 Interviewer Nate Waggoner said Rose "expresses some views that are definitely not my own."
 In a published emailed rebuttal, Rose offered racist ideas about Islam as a defense against being anti-Semitic.
-He continued to post racist and anti-Semitic language and ideas on his websites and social media accounts, including drawings that used visual ethnic stereotypes and graphic depictions of homophobia and misogyny.
+He continued to post racist and antisemitic language and ideas on his websites and social media accounts, including drawings that used visual ethnic stereotypes and graphic depictions of homophobia and misogyny.